-See also: Change Log, Download & Citation Counts
+See also: Common Platform Issues, System Requirements, Change Log, Download & Citation Counts

 Compared to Chimera, ChimeraX has a more modern user interface, better graphics, and much faster handling of large structures.
 For more information, see:

 ChimeraX has several completely new features compared to Chimera (see advantages), but not yet all of its commonly used capabilities.
 Some features are implemented as commands only, not (yet) as graphical interfaces.
-Missing features include dock prep, saving and restoring scenes, animation GUI, 2D label GUI, independent centers of rotation (except in the daily build), calculating axes for helices or other sets of atoms (except in the daily build), “worms” to show residue attributes, joining models, trajectory analysis other than simple playback, calculating a multiple sequence alignment from a multiple structure superposition, and many others.
+Missing features include charge assignment and parametrization of nonstandard residues (except in the ISOLDE plugin), dock prep, saving and restoring scenes, animation GUI, 2D label GUI, render by attribute GUI, “worms” to show residue attributes, trajectory analysis other than simple playback, calculating a multiple sequence alignment from a multiple structure superposition, and many others.
 Chimera capabilities grew significantly over several years, and likewise, ChimeraX will contain more of these important features as development proceeds.

 — Operating system detected as —